Chris Wellons posted a good review of why large chunks of the C

 more positive way.
 I was also pleased to learn about

-!
+__builtin_longjmp!
 There’s a small aside in this article about the

 signal mask, which skates past another horrible abyss - which might

-even make it sensible to DIY longjmp
+even make it sensible to DIY longjmp.

 Some of the nastiness can be seen in the POSIX rationale for

-which says that on BSD-like systems, setjmp
+sigsetjmp which says that on BSD-like systems, setjmp and

-on System V Unixes.
+_setjmp correspond to sigsetjmp and setjmp on System V Unixes.

-might or might not involve a system call
+The effect is that setjmp might or might not involve a system call

 to adjust the signal mask.
 The syscall overhead might be OK for